sudoPom/CS-Notes/Year-3/Computability-and-Complexity-Theory-COMP0017/Week-3/Undecidable Problems.md

 ![[Pasted image 20221101124220.png]]

 Now we run $M''$ on itself.
-* If $M''$ does not halt on itself as input then it will it will halt.
+* If $M''$ does not halt on itself as input then it will halt.
 * If $M''$ halts on itself as input then it will loop Again we have a contradiction